Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 </div>
 <br /><br />

 When current is flowing through the coil, a magnetic field is generated which is channeled through the ferromagnetic material.
 This creates a force between the pole and the yoke which is measured.
 We are interested the relation between the coil current and the resulting force on the pole.
-The force on the center pole is compared to **experimental values** presented in [reference](#references) [3].
+The force on the center pole is compared to **experimental values** presented in [[3]](#[3]).

 ## Setup